 A demotion is the movement of an employee from a higher pay grade to a lower pay grade.
-This occurs when an employee accepts a vacant position that is at a lower pay grade from his/her current position.
-The employee's salary must be reduced to be within the discretionary entry rates for that lower pay grade.
+This occurs when an employee is transferred or accepts a vacant position that is at a lower pay grade from his/her current position.
+In the case of a vacant position not being available, the Elected Officials or Department Heads may revert to discretionary entry rates (A-E or A-J) of the current grade.